The call for applications is closed.

 Interview dates and times will be announced together with the application results.

-• 30 June 2023: admission interview with the selection committee (video-conference interviews are possible).
+• 2 July 2024: admission interview with the selection committee (online).

 Applications